 \subsection{Features in the black hole mass ratio distribution}

 Compared to the primary mass distribution, we resolve relatively little information about the distribution of black hole mass ratios.
-The top panel of Fig.~\ref{fig:q} illustrates our constraints on $\mathcal{R}(q)$, evaluated at $z=0.2$, $m_1=20\,M_\odot$, and integrated over component spins.
+The top panel of Fig.~\ref{fig:q} illustrates our constraints on $\mathcal{R}(q)$, evaluated at $z=0.2$ and $m_1=20\,M_\odot$, and integrated over component spins.
 The only feature that manifests in Fig.~\ref{fig:q} is a possible preference for larger $q$.
 As above, we can compare integrated merger rates in two bands, $0.5\leq q \leq 0.6$ and $0.9\leq q \leq 1$, to quantify the significance of this feature.
-We find that the merger rate the high-$q$ interval is greater than the rate in the low-$q$ interval for $\MassRatioSignifanceRising$ of samples, such that the binary black hole population likely favors equal mass ratios.
+We find that the merger rate in the high-$q$ interval is greater than the rate in the low-$q$ interval for $\MassRatioSignifanceRising$ of samples, such that the binary black hole population likely favors equal mass ratios.

-In the lower panel of Fig.~\ref{fig:q} we compare our results with the strongly-parametrized measurements presented in Ref.~\cite{O3b-pop} using the \textsc{PowerLaw+Peak} model, in which the mass ratio distribution is modeled as a power-law with a primary-mass-dependent truncation:
+In the lower panel of Fig.~\ref{fig:q} we compare our results with the strongly parametrized measurements presented in Ref.~\cite{O3b-pop} using the \textsc{PowerLaw+Peak} model, in which the mass ratio distribution is modeled as a power law with a primary-mass-dependent truncation: